edinburgh-napier/set09121/lectures/lecture14.md

 # Dijkstra's Algorithm

 - Defined by Edsger Dijkstra in 1956.
-- Is an algorithm to find the shortest path between two nodes in a graph.
+- An algorithm to find the shortest path between two nodes in a graph.
-    - For a game, find the shortest path between two locations as described with a graph.
+    - For a game, find the shortest path between two locations.
 - An extension to the algorithm allowed finding of all the paths from a source node.
     - In other words, how do we get to each of the nodes in the shortest time.
 - This algorithm is not only used for pathfinding in games.
     - Google Maps will use something similar for moving in road networks.
     - Network routing protocols will use such an algorithm.
-- In fact, Dijkstra is rarely used in games -- but the basic principles are.
+- Dijkstra is rarely used in games -- but the basic principles are.
-    - We will cover A* shortly.

 ---

-# Dijkstra's Algorithm
+# Dijkstra's Algorithm - 6 steps

- Dijkstra's algorithm has 6 steps:
 1. Mark all nodes as initially unvisited.
 Use this to create the set of *unvisited* nodes.
 2. Set distances for the nodes:
     - Initial node (current node) distance is 0.
     - Other nodes set to infinity.
-3. For the current node look at all the connected neighbours.
-Use this to determine a tentative distance from the current node.
+3. For the current node look at connected neighbours.
+Use to determine a tentative distance from the current node.
 Update the neighbours distances if the new route is shorter.
 4. Mark current node as visited (remove from *unvisited* set).
 We will not visit this node again.
 5. If destination has been marked visited (in other words we reached our destination) or all *unvisited* nodes have infinite distance, stop.
 6. Else select unvisited node with smallest tentative distance from the initial node and set as current node.
 Go to step 3.